darrenlawton/streaming_service/README.md

 if so, update status to 'in progress' and commence streaming for relevant markets.
 Note, to stream, we will need to lock a key for the day.
 Once stream is complete, email file to user.

+this is just the streaming component. will be triggered via cloudwatch.